-- Fall Quarter 2022: Payment due by August 19, 2022 - Winter Quarter 2023: Payment due by November 18, 2022 - Spring Quarter 2023: Payment due by February 24, 2023 - Summer Quarter 2023: Payment due by May 19, 2023

-Please contact the business office regarding payment methods.
-Late fees will be incurred for payments that are received after the deadline.
-Students who have failed to meet their financial obligations by the end of Week 6 of the guarter will be withdrawn from the school and receive a "W" grade in all courses.
+- Fall Quarter 2022: Payment due by August 19, 2022 - · Winter Quarter 2023: Payment due by November 18, - · Spring Quarter 2023: Payment due by February 24, - Summer Quarter 2023: Payment due by May 19, 2023 meet their financial obligations by the end of Week 6 of the guarter will be withdrawn from the school and receive a "W" grade in all courses.
 This can have both short-term and longterm consequences including a negative impact on Satisfactory Academic Progress (SAP) and Incremental Completion Rate (ICR).
 FINANCIAL AID